 If you’re here because you are excited to attend and want to see what’s in store for the next Third Thursday, find details here.

 If you are interested in being a part of the event structure itself, see below.

 Museum After Hours pop-up exhibitions anchor each month’s Third Thursday programming.
-These showcases, held inside the Museum, are intended to spotlight contemporary Mississippi art being made in the state and give exposure to working artists in the community.
-The schedule for these exhibitions is determined through a community advisory committee made up of Museum staff members as well as representatives from a variety of arts and cultural institutions throughout the state.
+These showcases are intended to spotlight contemporary Mississippi art and give exposure to working artists in the community.

 Artists are not excluded based on religion, race, creed, gender, or political affiliation, and decisions are not criticisms of quality, talent, or value.
 Rather, Mississippi is fortunate to have a diverse, active, and ever-growing visual arts community, and we can only show a small fraction of what is being made.
 We hope that the artworks and exhibitions we do feature will encourage more opportunities throughout the community and inspire arts-lovers to continue to discover new pockets of creativity around them.

 Because the Museum is not a commercial gallery, the artworks in Museum After Hours pop-up exhibitions are not for sale the night of the event and are not accompanied by price tags, although artists are welcome to make arrangements with interested parties on their own accord and arrange a sale to be made after the event is over and the art has left the Museum.

 The Museum has a limited budget for performers, and will program paid acts for each Third Thursday based on theme of and cohesiveness with the other event components.
 Samples are welcome: firstname.lastname@example.org.